 - Complete Teacher's Package with all files listed above

 To practice managing the principal-agent tension; to develop client interviewing and counseling skills; to find value creation opportunities in a litigation context.

 Negotiation Simulation; Intellectual Property; Patent Infringement; Principal-Agent Tension

 Geographic: United States

-Watermarked Review Copies of this product and a teaching note are available free of charge to educators and trainers.
+Watermarked review copies of this product and a teaching note are available free of charge to educators and staff at non-profit institutions.
 Please create an account or sign in to gain access to these materials.